 4.6.5.
 Customer’s privacy policies and practices allow Customer to provide Customer Data regarding Authorized Users to Orrick, and do not prohibit or conflict with Orrick’s ability to use, store, and disclose such Customer Data as set forth in this Agreement.

 5. FEES; TAXES

 5.1.
 Fees; Late Payment

-Customer shall pay the Fees as set forth and defined in the applicable Service Order, in the manner, and using the payment methods, described in the Service Order.
-Customer is responsible for maintaining complete and accurate billing and contact information and notifying Buckley of any changes to such information.
-If any Fees become past due, Buckley shall have the right to (i) apply interest on past due amounts at the rate of one and one half percent (1.5%) per month, but in no event greater than the highest rate of interest allowed by law, calculated from the date such amount are due until the date that payment is received by Buckley, and (ii) suspend Customer’s access to the Subscription Services if Fees are past due until such Fees are paid in full.
-Buckley shall not pursue its rights in the foregoing sentence with respect to Fees that are under a reasonable good faith Dispute which Customer is cooperating diligently to resolve.
-If non-Disputed Fees remain overdue for ninety (90) days or more, Customer shall be obligated to reimburse Buckley for the reasonable costs of collection, including reasonable fees and expenses of attorneys.
+Customer shall pay the Fees as set forth and defined in the applicable Service Order, in the manner described in the Service Order.
+Customer is responsible for maintaining complete and accurate billing and contact information and notifying Orrick of any changes to such information.
+If any Fees become past due, Orrick shall have the right to (i) apply interest on past due amounts at the rate of one and one half percent (1.5%) per month, but in no event greater than the highest rate of interest allowed by law, calculated from the date such amount are due until the date that payment is received by Orrick, and (ii) suspend Customer’s access to the Subscription Services if Fees are past due until such Fees are paid in full.
+Orrick shall not pursue its rights in the foregoing sentence with respect to Fees that are under a reasonable good faith Dispute which Customer is cooperating diligently to resolve.
+If non-Disputed Fees remain overdue for ninety (90) days or more, Customer shall be obligated to reimburse Orrick for the reasonable costs of collection, including reasonable fees and expenses of attorneys.
 Except as otherwise set forth in an applicable Service Order, all Fees are non-refundable.

 5.3.
 Local Currency